diqidoq/jass/README.md

 A simple group of minimalized css (and Less/Sass) to use as an easy out-of-the-box "nailing" minimal framework of required framework overrides or stand-alone "look"-setups without hassling with your main CSS framework, main CMS or HTML-template-creating systems by using a creative class group naming approach easy to learn and to reuse for each project.
 For example: Adds the missing feature to Boostrap 3 to override some spaces with simple and understandable CSS classes for individual html blocks inherited or not-inherited from the given Bootstrap rythm.

-[!]
-Note: Great to see that the margin padding alterting classes based on the grid space has found its way into Bootstrap v4.
+_[!]
+NOTE: Great to see that the margin/padding altering extension classes (e.g. mr1, pr2) based on the grid space have found its way into Bootstrap v4!
+Just would have been nice to credit it somewhere. :)_

 Development status
 ------------------